Forever Young: Planning the Perfect Birthday Party for Someone in Assisted Living

 What to Eat

-Finding the right food for a birthday party in assisted living can be both fun and stressful.
+Finding the right food for an elderly birthday party in assisted living can be both fun and stressful.
 Picking out cakes and treats is fun—the stressful side is selecting the right foods that everyone, including the guest of honor, can eat.

 Start by bringing your elderly family member’s favorite foods and beverages.
 Even if they can’t have the original food or drink, there are plenty of substitutes to choose from.
 Sparkling grape juices can be a great substitute for wines if the resident can no longer drink alcoholic beverages.